 Grand Bahama Celebration To Herald University of The Bahamas Charter

-University of The Bahamas continues its official charter events this week with a special celebration at the Northern Bahamas Campus (NBC) in East Grand Bahama on Thursday, 27th April.
+University of The Bahamas continues its official charter events this week with a special celebration at the University of The Bahamas-North (UB-North) in East Grand Bahama on Thursday, 27th April.

 The institution into which the former College of The Bahamas has transitioned, UB was chartered on 10th November 2016.
 Thursday’s celebration is the latest event to commemorate the historic charter outside New Providence.

 Grand Bahama represents a vitally important prospect for economic rejuvenation and diversification.
 The role of higher education in developing citizens with the competencies necessary to fill myriad industrial and private sector capacities is pivotal.
-The Northern Bahamas Campus holds special significance as it is envisioned as a catalyst for the economic and social transformation of the surrounding communities in East Grand Bahama.
+The University of The Bahamas-North holds special significance as it is envisioned as a catalyst for the economic and social transformation of the surrounding communities in East Grand Bahama.

 “The idea is to ensure that the entire county serves as the campus for the University of The Bahamas, so rather than having all of our centres of excellence on one island we are going to create centres of excellence on several islands throughout the country,” explains University of The Bahamas President Dr. Rodney D. Smith.